St. Catherine of Siena

 We dare to keep our ears and hearts open for the truth, and when responding, always seek the glory of the One who created us.

 Suzanne Noffke, OP

-Sister Suzanne Noffke, an internationally recognized Catherinian scholar, writer and lecturer, has published translations of the works of Catherine, as well as numerous articles and a book of essays on Catherine's life and thought.
-She has also prepared a selective bibliography of recommended works which you may find useful.
+Sister Suzanne Noffke, an internationally recognized Catherinian scholar, writer and lecturer, published translations of the works of Catherine, as well as numerous articles and a book of essays on Catherine's life and thought.
+She also prepared a selective bibliography of recommended works which you may find useful.

 Read or download Sister Suzanne Noffke's bibliography of Catherine of Siena.